hkvb/elastic/README.md

 # `hkvb/elastic` Image Library

-The repository of stacks and modules build from the official ElasticSearch images.

-These are all the ElasticSearch images that follow the ElasticSearch version.
+The ElasticSearch image library.

 ## APM Server

+### hkvb/elastic/apm

+The base stack of the APM Server.

-### hkvb/elastic/apm_server
+### hkvb/elastic/apm/traefik

-The APM Server base stack and module.
+The base stack of the APM Server.

 ## ElasticSearch Beats